It refers to any unwanted effect caused by a drug.

 Contact your general practitioner or pharmacist immediately if:

-- If a side effect appears that appears as severe in the medication information leaflet.
+- If a side effect appears as severe in the medication information leaflet.

-- If a side effect occurs that is serious even when it is not in the medication information leaflet.
+- If a side effect occurs, that is serious even when not in the medication information leaflet.

-You do not need to see your doctor when there are mild side effects, such as nausea, especially if the patient can manage them on their own.
+You do not need to see your doctor when there are mild side effects, such as nausea, especially if the patient can manage them independently.

 Report side effects